Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_700_persist Removal of legacy persistence

-Legacy persistence for shapes and OCAF data based on *Storage_Schema* (toolkits *TKShapeShcema, TLStdLSchema, TKStdSchema* and *TKXCAFSchema*) has been removed in OCCT 7.0.0.
+Legacy persistence for shapes and OCAF data based on *Storage_Schema* (toolkits *TKPShape*, *TKPLCAF*, *TKPCAF*, *TKShapeShcema, TLStdLSchema, TKStdSchema*, and *TKXCAFSchema*) has been removed in OCCT 7.0.0.
 The applications that used these data persistence tools need to be updated to use other persistence mechanisms.

+@note For compatibility with previous versions, possibility to read standard OCAF data (TKLCAF, TKCAF) from the files stored in old format is preserved (toolkits *TKStdL*, *TKStd*).

-The existing data files in standard formats can be converted using OCCT 6.9.0 or a previous version, as follows.
+The existing data files in standard formats can be converted using OCCT 6.9.1 or a previous version, as follows.

 #### CSFDB files